 You can require additional verification or authentication steps to stop fraudsters from further access for suspicious login attempts as defined by your suspicious activity logic.

-In all the cases above, we suggest ignoring login attempts, notifying account owners about the suspicious activity via email/SMS/phone, or challenging the attempted login with two-factor authentication.
+In all the cases above, we suggest ignoring login attempts, notifying account owners about suspicious activity via email/SMS/phone, or challenging the attempted login with two-factor authentication.